dbt-labs/dbt-tests-adapter-custom-tests/README.md

 - Modifying test cases
 - Running with multiple profiles

+## Caveat
+This repo is intended for demo use only as a point-in-time example using the `dbt-tests-adapter` framework with no guarantees that it will be maintained over time.

+If you want to use code from this repository in your own project, you're encouraged to just copy-paste (rather than clone or fork) :)

 ## Install

 See [here](https://docs.python.org/3/library/venv.html#creating-virtual-environments) for instructions that will work for your operating system and shell.
 These instructions are for `zsh` and `bash`: